-NVIDIA and Arizona State University (ASU) School of Computing, Informatics, and Decision Systems Engineering are hosting a GPU Tech Talk Day.
+NVIDIA and Arizona State University (ASU) School of Computing and Augmented Intelligence are hosting a GPU Tech Talk Day.
 NVIDIA wishes to recognize Professor Heni Ben Amor and the ASU Center for Embedded Systems for their support hosting this event.
 The day will focus on Embedded research at ASU along with the role NVIDIA GPUs are playing in Deep Learning and Embedded in Academia and industry.

 Why you should attend: GPUs, Deep learning and Embedded Systems are a rapidly growing segment of artificial intelligence.
 They are increasingly used to deliver near-human level accuracy for image classification, voice recognition, natural language processing, sentiment analysis, recommendation engines, and more.
 Applications areas include facial recognition, scene detection, advanced medical and pharmaceutical research, and autonomous, self-driving vehicles.